Are you a BCBA or an RBT? Join The New Golden Steps ABA Fellowship Program

 Effectiveness of ABA Therapy

-ABA therapy has been extensively researched for over 50 years, demonstrating effectiveness in various intervention strategies such as shaping, discrete trial teaching, and naturalistic developmental behavioral interventions.
+ABA therapy, or Applied Behavior Analysis, has been extensively researched for over 50 years, demonstrating effectiveness in various intervention strategies such as shaping, discrete trial teaching, and naturalistic developmental behavioral interventions.
 These methods have shown positive outcomes in shaping behaviors and skills necessary for day-to-day life.
+The therapy is based on the science of learning and behavior, focusing on how behavior works, how it's affected by the environment, and how learning takes place.

 Parental Involvement and Socioeconomic Factors